eunomia-bpf/nvbit-tutorial/tools/opcode_hist/README.md

 }
 ```

-After kernel execution, we:
-1. Calculate the total instruction count by summing histogram entries
-2. Print overall statistics similar to the instruction counter
-3. Iterate through the opcode map to print each non-zero histogram entry
+After kernel execution, we calculate the total instruction count by summing histogram entries, print overall statistics similar to the instruction counter, and iterate through the opcode map to print each non-zero histogram entry.

 ## How It Works: Device Side (inject_funcs.cu)